ssjatmhmy/agares/UserGuide.md

 should be implemented.
 Your idea should be described in this class function by calling the buy() and sell() API functions under user-designed conditions at a certain datetime.
 If you have finished the above work, just call the API ask_agares() in the main program, and everything would be done.
 When you run a strategy file, a back-testing report would be generated according to those buy/sell functions.

 ### Note:
-*Deploy your strategy file in the 'strategy' folder, and run it in this directory. e.g., enter the command:
-	cd strategy
-	python (user_strategy).py
-After that, the generated back-testing report would be in the 'report' folder.*
+*The code does not require installation.
+So please deploy your strategy file in the 'strategy' folder so that the program can find the report/data file path.
+The generated report of your strategy would be in the 'report' folder.*

 ## API for writting a strategy file:
 The following APIs are designed for writing a strategy.
 Before using them, you should